Sirpur, Mahasamund: History

 Sirpur, also referred to as Shripur, Sripura or Sripur (literally, "city of auspiciousness, abundance, Lakshmi") in ancient Indian texts and inscriptions, is a major archaeological site along the Mahanadi River.
 Sirpur was capital of Panduvanshi dynasty in ancient times.

 The site has been significant for its temple ruins of Rama and Lakshmana of the Ramayana fame, as well as those related to Shaivism, Shaktism, Buddhism and Jainism.
 The site excavations after 1950, particularly after 2003, have yielded 22 Shiva temples, 5 Vishnu temples, 10 Buddha Viharas, 3 Jain Viharas, a 6th/7th century market and snana-kund (bath house).
 The site shows extensive syncretism, where Buddhist and Jain statues or motifs intermingle with Shiva, Vishnu and Devi temples.

 The location is mentioned in the memoirs of the Chinese traveler Xuanzang as a location of monasteries and temples.
 It was visited in 1872 by Alexander Cunningham, a colonial British India official.
 His report on a Laxman (Lakshmana) temple at Sirpur brought it to international attention.

 Culture

 Sirpur is a pilgrimage site for the followers of Jainism, Buddhism and Hinduism.
-It hosts a major fair (mela) during the Mahashiv Ratri.
+It hosts a major fair (mela) during the Mahashiv Ratri.The fair is a prominent example of the region's spiritual and cultural traditions.